 Relative strength helps identify what the big guys don’t want to sell, or are buying more of.
 By following it, you will always tend to be in the biggest market winners.

-We wrote an article on how to add the Relative Strength Line on your own charts, which you can visit here.
+We wrote an article on how to add the Relative Strength Line to your own charts.

 10. Institutional Sponsorship Is Key